 Who are our clients?

 First and foremost, we see every client as a human being.
 While the criminal justice system uses labels like suspect, defendant, arrestee, victim, and inmate, we prefer to think of our clients as people—parents, sons, daughters, friends.
-What kind of people do we represent?
-Our clients are professionals, students, educators, construction workers, bricklayers, homemakers, artists, […]
+Who do we represent?
+Our clients are professionals, students, educators, construction workers, bricklayers,…

 attorney meeting with client at desk